king-kakatsi/Trelltech/docs/INSTALLATION.md

 - **Android SDK** (included with Android Studio)
 - **Android Emulator** (configured in Android Studio)
 - **Java Development Kit (JDK)** 11 or higher

+You can still use VsCode with expo to run the app

 ### Verify Prerequisites